 The majority of bumps, scrapes and bug bites are treated at camp by the camp medical staff.
-Parents are promptly notified by phone by our Health Center staff whenever their camper is staying overnight in the Health Center.
+Parents are contacted by phone by our Health Center staff if symptoms of illness are presented.

 ALL medications (including vitamins) must be given to the nurse on opening day at check-in.

 Prescription drugs must be in the original container with current dosage clearly stated on the container.

 If your camper requires any non-prescription drugs such as Zyrtec etc., these medications should also be in the original container in order to provide the camp nurse with all the appropriate medication information.
 The Health Center is stocked with basic Tylenol and Ibuprofen etc. so it is not necessary to bring these to camp.

 Keeping ALL medications out of the cabin helps ensure the safety of all campers.
 All unused medications will be placed in your camper’s luggage on closing day.

 Medications are dispensed by the medical staff at breakfast, lunch, and dinner, at the Dining Hall and at bedtime at the Health Center.
 If your camper's medication schedule is different, please discuss with the medical staff when you turn in your camper's medications during Check In.

 ANNUAL PHYSICALS - A completed Camp Health Examination Form must be completed for each camper.
 The front is completed and signed by a parent and the back is to be completed, signed and dated by a licensed physician.
 The physical date must fall within 24 months of the camper’s arrival at camp.